dasanchez/orbital-mind/notes.md

     I would reject this, because only one vowel in two four-letter words is different.

-  - [ ] "chew" results in "chaw"
+  - [X] "chew" results in "chaw"

     I would reject this, because only one vowel in two four-letter words is different.

-  - [ ] "bobsled" results in "short" - but there is a SHORT in the word board already
+  - [X] "bobsled" results in "short" - but there is a SHORT in the word board already

     I would reject this, because of an exact match.

+  - [X] "water" results in "h20"

+    I would reject this, because numbers are not allowed.

+  - [X] "recycle" results in "cycle"

+    I would reject this, because cycle represents  5/7 letters in recycle

+  - [X] "repeat" results in "recycle"

+    I would accept this.

+  - [X] "photograph" results in "photo"

+    I would reject this, because photograph **starts** with photo.

   - [ ] Hints are presented to the user in order to get a ranking or to be removed.
 - [ ] User provides additional links if possible and assigns a ranking.